 A stay at home mum who loves her children to pieces!
 Cheryl gave up her day job when she and Rod decided to teach their children from home and she has not regretted it for a moment.
 Teaching up to 5 kids at once all on various levels of learning and understanding can be a difficult task, but Cheryl handles it like a pro.
 Of course, we are human, and there are times when our house is turned upside-down, despite the daily cleaning time.
 These are the times when Cheryl states, “If you want to see me, come anytime you like, our door is always open; if you’d like to come to see my house, give me at least two weeks notice!”

-Cheryl also helps Rod with their marriage ministry, where they help counsel christian couples who are struggling with their marriages or home life.
+Cheryl also helps Rod with their ministry, where they help counsel christian families who are struggling with their marriages or home life.

 Jacob began learning piano at the age of seven and has loved it ever since.
 He has studied music under Alison Kirkpatrick, Leonie Wobking, Henry Wenieg among others and graduated from the Australian Guild of Music Education with a Bachelor in music in 2019.

 Jacob has thrown himself into almost every aspect of music including writing and arranging.
 He began writing his own music at the age of 10 when he won a prize for own composition in the West Gippsland Music and Drama Eisteddfod.